marcomer/startup/README.md

 + **Support for future database** - A Database class was created that contains static functions.
 These functions retrieve user and global data.
 For now, the user and global data is stored in LocalStorage.
 + **Support for future WebSocket** - The `statistics.js` page repeatedly updates the global data variables to mimic WebSocket behavior.
 + **Support for application's interaction logic** - Most application interaction logic exists in `puzzle.js`, `solve.js`, and `history.js`. `puzzle.js` is responsible for defining, generating, and retrieving puzzles. `solve.js` displays and provides event listeners for the sudoku table that process input and trigger animations. `history.js` generates random puzzles when the page is loaded and lets the user go the solve page.
 In the future, `history.js` will load puzzles from the user's history instead of generating puzzles.

+## Service Deliverable
++ **Node.js and Express HTTP Service** - `index.js` implements an Express HTTP service which is ran by Node.js.
+The Express service serves up files and provides several service endpoints.
++ **Frontend served up using Express static middleware** - Any publicly available files are located in the `public/` directory.
+These files are served up using the Express static middleware.
+Different urls, such as `/history`, `/statistics`, and `/solve`, are mapped to different static middleware calls that provide the correct webpages.
++ **Third-party service endpoints** - A third-party service is used to generate puzzles.
+This is used in the `generatePuzzle()` function in the puzzle module.
+This third-party service is an open source sudoku API called [Dosoku](https://sudoku-api.vercel.app/), which was created by Raghav Gupta.
++ **Backend provides service endpoints** - The backend provides several service endpoints which are defined in `index.js`.
+Theses services are split into two categories: *puzzle* and *stats*.
+The puzzle service lets the frontend get, save, and generate puzzles.
+The stats service lets the frontend get and update global/user statistics.
+Since there is no database attached to the website yet, the statistics functionality is still primitive.
++ **Frontend calls your service endpoints** - The frontend calls the service endpoints provided by the backend.
+On the history page, the frontend uses the get puzzle and generate puzzle endpoints to display the user's history.
+The solve page also uses the puzzle service endpoints to retrieve and save puzzles.
+The statistics page uses the stats service to retrieve the global and user stats.